Getting The Most Out Of Your Retirement

 Another basic strategy is to roll over your 401(k) into an IRA as soon as that option is open to you.
 That is usually upon separation of service from your employer, but, in some cases, in-service distributions may be permitted.
 The expenses inside a 401(k), which may be hidden, as well as limited investment choices, may make an IRA a better alternative.

 Reevaluate Your Beneficiaries

-Choosing beneficiaries for your retirement accounts — and keeping your choices up to date — is, surprisingly, an area of great neglect.
-This can be a very efficient vehicle for long-term tax-deferred income for your younger beneficiaries.
+Choosing beneficiaries for your retirement accounts and keeping your choices up to date is often an area of neglect.
+This can be a very efficient vehicle for long-term, tax-deferred income for your younger beneficiaries.
 The fact that these accounts allow you to designate beneficiaries directly means that the assets can pass to your heirs without having to go through probate, as these designations supersede your will.
 So, it is important to schedule a periodic review of your beneficiary designations to make sure they reflect your current intentions, and that the plan recordkeeper or custodian has correctly recorded your choices.

 Give Thought to a Roth

-Consider establishing, or converting some or all of your traditional IRA, to a Roth IRA.
-Unlike a traditional IRA where contributions are generally tax deductible but distributions are fully taxable, Roth IRA contributions are made after taxes, but the distributions, including growth, can be tax-free.
-In addition, there are no mandatory distributions from your own Roth IRA beginning at age 70½ (or any other age).
+Consider establishing or converting some or all of your traditional IRA to a Roth IRA.
+Roth IRA contributions are made after taxes, but the distributions, including growth, are tax free.
+In addition, there are no required minimum distributions from a Roth IRA.
 This means, individuals can use these accounts as a vehicle for leaving a tax-free “annuity” to their heirs.
 (However, please note that inherited Roth IRAs have mandatory age-based distribution schedules.)